frankrousseau/kyou/README.md

 * allow edition for custom trackers
 * ask for confirmation before deleting custrom trackers
 * add a comparator tool for data
-* allow to see graph
+* allow to see graph with month and week aggregations
 * allow to set a note on what happened the day you are currently watching
 * add a comparator tool for data
 * add a goal line on analytics